Brush Notice FAQs

 This site has other features that can be useful.
 For example, to check if your property is in the Zone - open the map of your parcel using your APN or address.
 In the left hand column, click on the blue line item labeled ‘Additional’.
 The row, Very High Fire Hazard Severity Zone will read either ‘Yes’ or ‘No’.

-Satisfactorily complete your annual brush clearance by April 30, 2019 in order to be exempt from the 2019 Initial Inspection Fee of $29.
+complete your annual brush clearance by April 30, 2020 in order to be exempt from the 2020 Initial Inspection Fee of $29.

 A. The Los Angeles City Fire Department has the responsibility of notifying all property owners owning property in the VHFHSZ of the Brush Clearance Program.